History of Healthnetwork Foundation

 In 1997, IOS became the Inventory of Skills Foundation and was granted 501(c)(3) status as a non-profit organization.
 Medical connections were the forte of IOS Foundation and soon became the focus of operations for the small non-profit that was making an incredible impact around the world.

-Then in 2002 Rowley created HealthNet to expand IOS Foundation's services to other business networking organizations who were not a part of the original “O” communities.
-The leaders of Legatus and the Founders Society of Ocean Reef Medical Center partnered with HealthNet to provide HealthNet's services as a benefit to their members and leaders of the Founders Society of Baptist Health South Florida quickly followed.
+In 2002 Rowley created HealthNet to expand IOS Foundation's services to other business networking organizations who were not a part of the original “O” communities.
+The leaders of Legatus and the Founders Society of Ocean Reef Medical Center partnered with HealthNet to provide HealthNet's services as a benefit to their members.
+The Founders Society of Baptist Health South Florida quickly followed.

 In 2004, IOS Foundation and HealthNet were consolidated under the name of Healthnetwork Foundation.
 This foundation continues today as a non-profit 501(c)(3) organization providing timely, exclusive access to medical information, wellness programs, mental health resources and top hospitals across the United States.
-In 2007, a new business networking group, Vistage International, partnered with Healthnetwork Foundation in order to provide Healthnetwork's unique services as a benefit to its members.
-Soon, a new community in Florida, the Boca Grande Health Clinic, partnered with Healthnetwork Foundation and offered Healthnetwork's services to its donors.
+In 2007, a new business networking group, Vistage International, partnered with Healthnetwork Foundation in order to provide their unique services as a benefit to its members.
+Soon, a new community in Florida, the Boca Grande Health Clinic, partnered with Healthnetwork Foundation and offered its services to their donors.
 Partnership with Vistage Florida and Vistage Michigan soon followed.

 In 2009, a group of Cincinnati based Healthnetwork Foundation donors approached Bill Rowley with the request to open a satellite office in Cincinnati, Ohio.
 These supporters wanted to bring the concierge model of care to the hospitals within the Cincinnati area.
 With donations and collaboration between the Healthnetwork Foundation donors, six of the local healthcare systems and matching funds from Healthnetwork Foundation, the Healthnetwork Foundation - Cincinnati office was opened.